Planning Appeals

 The inspector will usually carry out a brief site visit.
 The site visit is purely for the inspector to see the site and is not an opportunity for either side to make its case.

-The appeal process is generally straight forward and stress free.
+The appeal process is generally straightforward and stress free.
 Our consultants will handle all correspondence and there is little for you to do.
 You may need to provide access to the inspector for the site visit but can otherwise just await the decision.

 40% might not seem like a high proportion, but it means that the planners are getting their refusals wrong almost half the time.

 A lot of appeals are submitted without professional advice and without much chance of success.
 Some appeals are speculative and deserve to fail.
 A strong appeal for a sensible proposal, backed by a good Appeal Statement, stands a very good chance of success.
-We will not take on your appeal id we don’t think you can win.

 We aim to prepare a draft Appeal Statement for you to review within two weeks of getting your instructions.